cloudberry-contrib/cbcopy/README.md

 cbcopy supports seven migration modes.

-- `--full` - Migrate all metadata and data from the source database to the target database.
+- `--full` - Migrate all metadata and data from the source database to the destination database.
-- `--dbname` - Migrate a specific database or multiple databases from the source to the target database.
+- `--dbname` - Migrate a specific database or multiple databases from the source to the destination database.
-- `--schema` - Migrate a specific schema or multiple schemas from the source database to the target database.
+- `--schema` - Migrate a specific schema or multiple schemas from the source database to the destination database.
--  `--schema-mapping-file` - Migrate specific schemas specified in a file from the source database to the target database.
+-  `--schema-mapping-file` - Migrate specific schemas specified in a file from the source database to the destination database.
-- `--include-table` - Migrate specific tables or multiple tables from the source database to the target database.
+- `--include-table` - Migrate specific tables or multiple tables from the source database to the destination database.
-- `--include-table-file` - Migrate specific tables specified in a file from the source database to the target database.
+- `--include-table-file` - Migrate specific tables specified in a file from the source database to the destination database.
-- `--global-metadata-only` - Migrate global objects from the source database to the target database.
+- `--global-metadata-only` - Migrate global objects from the source database to the destination database.

 ### Data Loading Modes
 cbcopy supports two data loading modes.